ProfRodolfoAlcantara/ProfRodolfoAlcantara/README.md

 ## Hi there 👋

-I’m currently working on Physics and Tecnology teaching.
+- I’m currently working on Physics and Tecnology teaching.
-I’m currently learning how to teach Tecnology with Alura plataform.
+- I’m currently learning how to teach Tecnology with Alura plataform.
+- Contact-me with an e-mail to rodolfoalcantara@prof.educacao.sp.gov.br

 <!--
 **ProfRodolfoAlcantara/ProfRodolfoAlcantara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.